Crossing over occurs during which phase of meiosis? | Channels for Pearson+

 Understand that meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells, each genetically distinct from the parent cell.

-Focus on Prophase I of Meiosis I, where homologous chromosomes pair up in a process called synapsis, forming structures known as tetrads.

-Recognize that during Prophase I, crossing over occurs, which is the exchange of genetic material between non-sister chromatids of homologous chromosomes, leading to genetic variation.
+Identify that crossing over, the exchange of genetic material between homologous chromosomes, occurs during Prophase I of Meiosis I. This process increases genetic diversity.

-Conclude that crossing over is a key event in Prophase I, distinguishing it from other phases like Metaphase I, Anaphase I, and Telophase I, where crossing over does not occur.
+Remember that during Prophase I, homologous chromosomes pair up in a process called synapsis, and crossing over occurs at points called chiasmata, leading to the exchange of genetic material.

 Watch next